-Treatments for Hypoxic-Ischemic Encephalopathy (HIE)
+Treatments for Newborn Hypoxic-Ischemic Encephalopathy (HIE)

 Hypoxic-ischemic encephalopathy (HIE) is a type of brain injury caused by an insufficient supply of oxygenated blood.
 In babies, HIE most often results from a medical complication and/or medical malpractice around the time of birth.
-Neonatal HIE can lead to permanent brain damage and lifelong disabilities such as cerebral palsy (CP) and cognitive deficits.
+Newborn HIE can lead to permanent brain damage and lifelong disabilities such as cerebral palsy (CP) and cognitive deficits.

 Treatments in the immediate aftermath of the hypoxic-ischemic injury